redhat-developer/vscode-knative/README.md

 ### 0.1.0

-Initial release of the Knative extension
+- Initial release of the Knative extension
+- Display a list of Services

+### 0.2.0

+- Create Service (Deploy Container Image)